 - Offer multiple ways to obtain full marks.
 Exams can be highly stressful and artificial ways to demonstrate knowledge.
 In recognition of this, you may want to provide questions that allow multiple ways to obtain full marks.
 For example, ask students to list five of the seven benefits of multiple-choice questions.

 - Free of bias.
 Your students will differ in many ways including language proficiency, socio-economic background, physical disabilities, etc. When constructing an exam, you should keep student differences in mind to watch for ways that the exams could create obstacles for some students.
-For example, the use of colloquial language could create difficulties for students for whom English is a first language, and examples easily understood by North American students may be inaccessible to international students.
+For example, the use of colloquial language could create difficulties for students whose first language is not English, and examples easily understood by North American students may be inaccessible to international students.

 - Redeemable.
-An exam does not be the sole opportunity to obtain marks.
+An exam does not need to be the sole opportunity to obtain marks.
 Assignments and midterms allow students to practice answering your types of questions and adapt to your expectations.

 - Demanding.
 An exam that is too easy does not accurately measure students’ understanding of the material.